arrow_left_alt

 • And practical tips for getting the most out of this flexible feature.

-Whether you're a developer, content manager, or eCommerce lead, understanding how to use properties properly will give your store a clear competitive edge.
+Whether you're a developer, content manager, or eCommerce lead, understanding how to use properties properly will give your Shopware store a clear competitive edge.

 Product properties are attributes that describe products, such as material, color, brand, length, etc. These properties allow you to filter products in category lists and search results.
 For example: